twang7310/rate-my-cse/README.md

 To build and test the system locally, built-in React scripts are used.

-Before either, enter the `app` directory and run this command to install project dependencies:
+Before either building or testing, enter the `app` directory and run this command to install project dependencies:
 ```bash
 npm install
 ```